-12.8.7.....GUARDRAIL
+12.8.8......
+GUARDRAIL

 Guardrail shall be metal beam on wood posts, meeting the New Hampshire Department of Transportation Standards and Specifications.
 All guardrail installation must end safely using a MELT-type terminal unit.
 FLEAT or ELT-type units may be permitted by the Department of Public Works.
+Guardrail shall be used in locations where the New Hampshire Department of Transportation's typical warrant for guardrail is met and/or as required by the Board.